plasmatech8/vue-practice/05_vue_practice_plus_2/README.md

     * But then again, these components can be considered controlled by the parent
   * I think
     * It is best to keep as much intuitive logic tied to the component logic as possible (i.e. UserDetails == User store and does not rely on props)
+  * Actually idk.
+Do it the same way as in this project.

 ## Watchers & Computed